coogie/coogie.github.io/_posts/2018-04-15-dynamic-mapping-of-urls-to-filesystem-locations-with-apache.md

 Finally, our `RewriteRule` will trigger only if its own rule is matched (`^(.*)$`) **and** all preceding `RewriteCond` directives are true.
-Note the use of `%1` in our rule - this is a backreference exposed by the last `RewriteCond` regex used, allowing us to use regex capture groups from that rule.
+Note the use of `%1` in our rule - this is a backreference exposed by the last `RewriteCond` regex used, allowing us to use the values of the regex capture groups from that rule.

 ### The flow